awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

   Register-EC2Image -EnaSupport $true ...
   ```

-## Enabling enhanced networking on Linux<a name="enhanced-networking-ena-linux"></a>
+## Enable enhanced networking on Linux<a name="enhanced-networking-ena-linux"></a>

 The latest AMIs for Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and CentOS include the module required for enhanced networking with ENA and have ENA support enabled\.
 Therefore, if you launch an instance with the latest AMI on a supported instance type, enhanced networking is already enabled for your instance\.
-For more information, see [Testing whether enhanced networking is enabled](#test-enhanced-networking-ena)\.
+For more information, see [Test whether enhanced networking is enabled](#test-enhanced-networking-ena)\.

 The following procedure provides the general steps for enabling enhanced networking on a Linux distribution other than Amazon Linux AMI or Ubuntu\.
 For more information, such as detailed syntax for commands, file locations, or package and tool support, see the documentation for your Linux distribution\.